acrlabs/www/acrl/posts/2026-04-13-boy-ami-glad-to-see-you.md

 Today, ACRL is already running small simulations in CI in the [SimKube repo](https://github.com/acrlabs/simkube/blob/main/.github/workflows/simkube_e2e.yml).
-We have developed custom GitHub Actions to make launching runners backed by SimKube AMIs as easy as adding a few lines in your GitHub Actions workflow.
+We have developed custom GitHub Actions, available in our [simkube-ci-action](https://github.com/acrlabs/simkube-ci-action) repo, to make launching runners backed by SimKube AMIs as easy as adding a few lines in your GitHub Actions workflow.

 So maybe you find SimKube interesting but setting it up has been too much of a hassle.
 Or perhaps you are already running SimKube locally but want to run a dozen simultaneous simulations in AWS.
 The AMIs are there for you, and the